Connect to a database

 rcu_admin_user: superuser

-rcu_schema_password : <rcu schema password, will be prompted if not specified>
+rcu_schema_password : <rcu schema password>

 rcu_db_conn_string : dbhost:1521/pdborcl